cosmicdreams/crawl/ai/insights/unit-testing-plan.md

 ## Overview

-This document outlines a comprehensive plan for implementing unit tests for the Design Token Crawler application using Jest.
+This document outlines a comprehensive plan for implementing unit tests for the Design Token Crawler application using Vitest.
 The goal is to ensure code reliability, facilitate refactoring, and improve overall code quality through systematic testing of core functionality.

 ## Testing Strategy